hbracarense/greenium/README.md

 ## Overview

-This repository contains the empirical materials, intermediate databases, and R scripts used in the study **_Greenium and Sustainable Development Financing in Brazil_**.
+This repository contains the empirical materials, intermediate databases, and Python/R scripts used in the study **_Greenium and Sustainable Development Financing in Brazil_**.
 It is organized as a **research replication package** intended to accompany an academic manuscript, dissertation chapter, preprint, or journal submission.

-The repository combines original source files, treated databases, Central Bank *Focus Bulletin* PDFs, and R scripts used to generate descriptive figures, duration-yield visualizations, and implicit inflation curve outputs.
+The repository combines original source files, treated databases, Central Bank *Focus Bulletin* PDFs, and Python/R scripts used to generate descriptive figures, duration-yield visualizations, and implicit inflation curve outputs.
 Taken together, these materials document the workflow underlying the paper's graphical, descriptive, and bond-level empirical exercises.

 ## Scope of the replication package